Point Richmond Community Emergency Response Team

 In a crisis, emergency response personnel are the best equipped to provide help.
 But in a catastrophic disaster, government responders are frequently overwhelmed and response times can be severely delayed by days or sometimes weeks.

-As part of the greater Richmond REACT and Office of Emergency Services, Point Richmond Community Emergency Response Team aims to help community residents educate and prepare for civil and natural emergencies, giving them the basic training and tools necessary to save lives and support to the Point Richmond community before first-responders arrive.
+As part of the greater Richmond REACT and Office of Emergency Services, Point Richmond Community Emergency Response Team aims to to prepare our neighborhood for disaster, help organize a response, keep records, and provide light medical and rescue assistance to our neighbors in a civil and natural emergency.

 What We Do